brianbronzini/rock-paper-scissors/README.md

 - Manipulating the Document Object Model (DOM).
 - Function scope and the importance of closures in JavaScript.
 - Mobile-First Responsive Web Design
-- How to iterate through an aray and select a random value.
+- How to iterate through an array and select a random value.
 - How to create simple animations with CSS.
 - How to use and style [Font Awesome Icons](https://fontawesome.com/).